CS160: Translation of Programming Languages

 A compiler is a computer program that translates text (code) written in one language (the source language) into another language (the target language).
 In this course, we will study the structure and the different tasks of a compiler.
 This includes lexical analysis (scanning), syntax analysis (parsing), semantic analysis and type checking, and code generation.
 The goal is to understand the complete process: from reading the source program, checking whether it conforms to the rules of the language, and producing output that a machine can understand.

-We will use the following text book for the class: Engineering a Compiler, by Keith D. Cooper and Linda Torczon, Morgan Kaufmann.
-Here is a link to the errata page.
+We will use the following (optional) text book for the class: Engineering a Compiler (3rd edition), by Keith D. Cooper and Linda Torczon, Morgan Kaufmann.
 Please note that the lecture notes are important and complement the material in the book (in other words, the book itself is not sufficient).

 For the projects, we will use compiler-generator tools (such as lex and yacc) to develop the front-end for our compiler.
 Then, we will use custom data structures (abstract syntax tree, symbol tables) to analyze the semantics of the program.
 Finally, we will develop a code generator to write out the appropriate machine instructions.
-For more details on the project schedule, please see the projects' pages.
+For more details on the project schedule, please see the projects' pages (made available over the course of the class).

 News